costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
+Memory consumption is really on the low side.
+I dare to add that Nim executable, at a mere 150KB, is by far the smallest of the compiled binaries.

 ##### Concurrency and parallelism
 Nim asynchttpserver implementation runs on a single thread only, thus preventing parallelism.
-Memory consumption is really on the low side.
-I dare to add that Nim executable, at a mere 150KB, is also the smallest one.

 ### Node Cluster
 I used Node cluster library to spawn one process per CPU, thus granting parallelism.